By Amanda Padgett on | No Comments

 Under-eye circles - everyone has them.
-Sometimes lighting and/or direction can cause them to look worse than they really are, so a bit of editing in Lightroom to reduce those dark circles under my subjects eyes.
+Some people more than others.
+Lighting and/or direction can also cause them to look worse than they really are, so I very often use a bit of editing in Lightroom to reduce those dark circles under my subjects eyes.

-I will be honest, I used to take every image that needed under-eye circle help to Photoshop Elements because I didn't think the circles could be helped in Lightroom.
-Then along came the custom brushes from Pretty Presets, with one specifically for under-eye circles and I was hooked!
+I will be honest, I used to take every image that needed under eye circle help over to Photoshop because I didn't think the dark circles could be fixed in Lightroom.
+Then along came the custom Portrait Brushes from Pretty Presets, including one Lightroom brush specifically designed for reducing under-eye circles and I was hooked!

-To reduce under-eye circles on a person first activate your brush tool either by clicking the brush icon on the right-hand side of the Develop module or use the Lightroom adjustment brush shortcut - by clicking 'K' on your keyboard.
+To reduce under-eye circles on your subject, first activate your brush tool either by clicking the brush icon on the right-hand side of the Develop module or use the Lightroom adjustment brush shortcut - by clicking 'K' on your keyboard.
 Then click on the word next to "Effect," and scroll down until you see the brush.

-With many of the brushes, I adjust the flow (how much of the change comes through) each time I use them because my subject may need less than the full effect.
-However with the under eye circle brush, I seldom have to reduce the flow.
+With many of the brushes, I will adjust the flow (how much of the change comes through) each time I use them because my subject often needs less than the full effect.
+However with the under eye circle brush, I seldom reduce the flow.

 Make sure the feather is set to medium-high.
-If you don't know, the feather is how much the effect blends into the pixels around the area you brush.
+If you don't know what feather means, it is how much the effect blends into the pixels around the area you brush.

-Click your mouse in a spot you'd like to start, then hold down the mouse and cover the area under both eyes.
-If they are still prominent, click NEW in the brush panel and do another swipe over the circles.
-You can always soften the skin after working on the eyes with the "Portrait Skin Smooth" brush at the end, too.
-Below is a quick video tutorial showing how to use the under-eye circle brush.
+Click your mouse in a spot you would like to start, then hold down the mouse and cover the area under both eyes.
+If the under eye circles are still prominent, click NEW in the brush panel and do another swipe over them.

 I usually soften the skin after working on the eyes with the "Portrait Skin Smooth" brush at the end, too.
 Here is a before and after showing the improvement after quickly using the portrait brushes to fix the dark circles under her eyes.